What is burnout?

 Teams should also watch for signs of high workloads and disruptive schedules.
 High meeting time can pull developers away from meaningful work and fragment their day, leading to dissatisfaction with daily work.
 Spending less time in flow during the workday and more time coding on nights and weekends puts teams at risk of burnout and poor work-life balance.

 Operating above 100% of team capacity for too long—without breaks or downtime—can wear down even the most productive team.
-Code volume, measured by pull requests and commits, can be one approximation for code throughput and workload.
+Code volume, measured by pull requests and commits, can be one approximation for workload.

 Similar to other engineering metrics, context matters.
 It’s important to understand teams and individuals in their day-to-day life to attain a clearer understanding of the situation.
 There is no single ‘burnout’ metric.
-Instead, teams need to rely on several indicators of team frustration and pain.
+Instead, teams should rely on several indicators of team frustration and pain.

 How to prevent developer burnout